 What do you think of combining this Knitted Baby Cardigan with a matching pixie hat and booties?

-To make these adorable knitted booties, all you must do is follow this tutorial I published a couple of months ago, the only variation is done in the first step, when knitting the ankle region, instead of knitting 16 rows (8 turns) me must knit 26 rows (13 turns).
-The rest is knitted as shown in the tutorial.
-Finally, this time, instead of adding a button as decoration, I added two yarn tassels to match the pixie hat.
+To make these adorable knitted booties, all you must do is follow this tutorial I published a couple of months ago.
+The only variation is done in the first step, when knitting the ankle region, instead of knitting 16 rows (8 turns) you must knit 26 rows (13 turns).
+The rest is knitted, as shown in the tutorial.
+Finally, this time, I added two yarn tassels to match the pixie hat instead of adding a button as decoration.